latte-central/latte-euroclojure-2016/script.md

  Mathematics session! (yeah!)

-We will be using the LaTTe proof assistant, which is in a Clojure library that you can get on clojars.
+We will be using the LaTTe proof assistant, which is in a Clojure library that you can get from clojars.
 You're only that far from your first Clojure proofs!

 # Slide 2